-10 shot series, against the clock When the targets face a stopwatch will be started and it will be stopped at the tenth shot.
+10 shot series, (6 shot series LBR) against the clock

+When the targets face a stopwatch will be started and it will be stopped at the tenth (sixth) shot.
 The time in seconds, rounded up to the next whole second, will be deducted from the score for that practice

 The general rules apply with the addition of the following initial command.
-Having made sure that the range is clear, the CRO commands 'WITH TEN ROUNDS LOAD AND MAKE READY'
+Having made sure that the range is clear, the CRO commands 'WITH TEN (SIX) ROUNDS LOAD AND MAKE READY'